tweag/nickel/doc/manual/syntax.md

 ### Record
 Records are key-value storage, or in Nickel terms, field-value storage.
 They are delimited by `{` and `}`, and elements are separated by `,`.
 Field-value elements are noted as `field = value`.
-The fields are strings, but can be noted as identifiers if they respect identifiers syntax (internally, they will be stored as strings).
+The fields are strings, but can be written without quotes `"` if they respect identifiers syntax.
 Values can be of any type.
 Elements inside a record are unordered.
 Two records can be _merged_ together using the operator `&`.
 The reader can find more information about merging in the relevant documentation.